khj1977/geometry_math/articles/z-transform.md

 ## 3D gnuplot for z-transform

-For 1 > 1.0, it seems it is close to descreate laplace transform esp. with n > 0.
-Thus I think it is appropriate to use z-trans to digital control.
+It is said on text book that it is close to fourier transform for r = 1.0.
+However, for 1 > 1.0, for the author, it seems it is close to descreate laplace transform esp. with n > 0.
+Thus, the author think it is appropriate to use z-trans to digital control.

 ![z-trans for sin t and sin 100t](/articles/img/z-trans-sin.png "z-trans for sin t and sin 100t")